Block-proximal methods with spatially adapted acceleration: Introduction

-Our present work is based on our previous approach in \cite{tuomov-cpaccel} on acceleration of the PDHGM when $G$ is strongly convex only on a subspace.
-This is the two-block case $m=2$ and $n=1$ of \eqref{eq:g-fstar-separable} with entirely deterministic updates.
-Besides allowing for (doubly-)stochastic updates and an arbitrary number of both primal \emph{and} dual blocks, in the present work, through a more careful analysis, we derive simplified step length rules.
+Our present work is based on \cite{tuomov-cpaccel} on the acceleration of the PDHGM when $G$ is strongly convex only on a subspace: the deterministic two-block case $m=2$ and $n=1$ of \eqref{eq:g-fstar-separable}.
+Besides enabling (doubly-)stochastic updates and an arbitrary number of both primal \emph{and} dual blocks, in the present work, we derive simplified step length rules through a more careful analysis.

 The more abstract basis of our present work has been split out in \cite{tuomov-proxtest}.
-There we study preconditioning of the abstract proximal point method and ``testing'' by suitable operators as means of obtaining convergence rates.
-We recall the relevant aspects of this theory in \cref{sec:background} along with going through notation and former research on the PDHGM in more detail.
-In \cref{sec:block} we develop the general structure of the promised new methods.
-We complete the development in \cref{sec:block-continued} by deriving step length update rules that yield good convergence rates.
+There we study preconditioning of abstract proximal point methods and ``testing'' by suitable operators as means of obtaining convergence rates.
+We recall the relevant aspects of this theory through the course of \cref{sec:background,sec:block}.
+In the first of these sections, we start by going through notation and previous research on the PDHGM in more detail.
+Then we develop the rough structure of our proposed method.
+This will depend on several structural conditions that we introduce in \cref{sec:background}.
+Afterwards in \cref{sec:block} we develop convergence estimates based on technical conditions on the various step length and testing parameters.
+These conditions need to be verified through the development of explicit parameter update rules.
+We do this in \cref{sec:block-continued} along with proving the claimed convergence rates (\cref{thm:convergence-basic} and its corollaries).
+We also present there the final, detailed, versions of our proposed algorithms: \cref{alg:alg-blockcp} (doubly stochastic) and \cref{alg:alg-blockcp-fulldual} (simplified).
 We finish with numerical experiments in \cref{sec:numerical}.
-The reader who wishes to skip the detailed derivations may after \cref{sec:background} want to go directly to our main result, \cref{thm:convergence-basic} combined with \cref{alg:alg-blockcp,alg:alg-blockcp-fulldual}.

-To help recall, several central and frequently referred equations in the manuscript are named instead of numbered, such as \basiceqref{eq:g-fstar-separable} above.
-Since such equations can, however, be difficult to find when needed, we use references of the style \pageeqref{eq:g-fstar-separable} to indicate the page number.
-This is done when the equation is not on the current or previous page, and we avoid frequent repeat of the reference.
-There is also an index of the central equations at the end of the manuscript.